guardian/frontend/docs/03-dev-how-tos/05-interactives.md

+# Interactives

 This document explains how to create interactive content on theguardian.com.

-## Interactives

 An interactive comprises of a stand-alone javascript application wrapped in an AMD interface compatible with the next-gen project.